 Howdy, how are you?

-In 2020, I founded Fernland Studios an experimental ecology art studio prioritizing rest, rejuvenation, and reciprocity.
-Our mission is to prioritize providing Black, Indigenous, and all people of color opportunities to sustain their relationship with the land through art, education, and spiritual wellness.
+My name is Zoë, and I am a conduit, scientist, and storyteller whose life flows through the Bouruma, Jishikibo, and Wimahl rivers.
+I experiment with Boviander ecological relationships through ceramics, creative nonfiction, film, and projections.
+I am the founder and co-steward of Fernland Studios, an experimental ecology art studio prioritizing rest, rejuvenation, and reciprocity.
+We offer Black, Indigenous, and all people of color opportunities to sustain their relationship with Grandmother Earth through art, education, and spiritual wellness.

 Zoë Gamell Brown | she/they